 I was codependent for many years and then Robin Norwood, who wrote Women Who Love Too Much, straightened me out.
 In her book, she encouraged women to learn how to "become selfish."
 Being an eager student, I learned this lesson well and got pretty good at it.
-Then the Holy Spirit came to me, and I was filled with an overwhelming desire to be kind, generous and charitable once again.
+Then I had a spiritual experience, and I was filled with an overwhelming desire to be kind, generous and charitable once again.

 I was happy about this, but I was also confused.
-How could I tell the difference between the codependent love and genuine love.
+How could I tell the difference between the codependent love and Christian love-love that bears all things.
 And how could I avoid loving "too much."

 To answer this question, I had to do a lot of soul searching.
-This took years, but eventually I came to understand that codependent love is spurious-of illegitimate birth-and genuines love is a gift from God passed on to others through us.
-You might say it is the fruit of the Holy Spirit.
+This took years, but eventually I came to understand that codependent love is spurious-of illegitimate birth-and genuine love is a gift from God passed on to others through us.
 To tell when I am doing one and not the other, I look for the following clues.